iplass/package-iplass-standalone/README.md

 - Manager's user ID:'admin'
 - Manager's password:'password'

-To change the settings, please specify the followng environment variables.
+To change the settings, please specify the following environment variables.

 ## Environment Variables
-Please specify the environment virables in needs.
+Please specify the environment variables in needs.

 - IPLASS_MYSQL_ROOT_PASSWORD
 Change MySQL's root user's password.
-Defualt:'root'
+Default:'root'

 - IPLASS_DB_USER
 Specify the username of the database user for iPLAss.
-Defualt:'mtpusr'
+Default:'mtpusr'

 - IPLASS_DB_PASSWORD
 Specify the password of the database user for iPLAss.
 Default:'mtpusr'

 - IPLASS_TENANT_NAME
-Specify the tenant name for the intial tenant.
+Specify the tenant name for the initial tenant.
 Default:'myTenant'

 - IPLASS_TENANT_ADMIN_ID
 Specify the initial tenant manager's user ID.
 Default:'admin'

-  user ID have to be more than 4 characters, and only contains Enligh chacaters, numbers, and special character [-](minus)[@] [_] [.](period).
+  user ID have to be more than 4 characters, and only contains English characters, numbers, and special character [-](minus)[@] [_] [.](period).

 - IPLASS_TENANT_ADMIN_PASSWORD
 Specify the initial tenant manager's password.
 Default:'password'

-  password have to be more than 6 characters and only contains English chacaters and numbers.
+  password have to be more than 6 characters and only contains English characters and numbers.

 - IPLASS_BINARY_STORE_DIR
 Specify the directory to store the binary data files.